 The main party district in Wellington is along Courtenay Place with a mix of nightclubs, bars, cocktail bars and pubs.
 A few “underground” alternatives can be found along Cuba Street.
 The waterfront also has a host of nightlife venues with spectacular views of the harbour.

 The Malthouse on Courtenay Place boasts more than 80 different beers to choose from.
 Golding’s Free Dive on Leeds Street is a colourful and snug craft beer bar that’s great for those cold and rainy days in Wellington.
 As for those sunny days, you have to get to The Rogue & Vagabond for a craft brew outdoor on a bean bag.
 To give you the illusion of being outside, check out The Hop Garden on Pirie Street with its burst of natural lighting and plants.
 Hashigo Zake on Taranaki Street prides itself on having beer you’ve never even heard of.
-Little Beer Quarter on Edward Street will keep you warm and cosy with its leather seating and fireplace.
-Finally, Crafters & Co on Victoria Street are becoming increasingly famous for their “Sunday Sesh” with an all-day happy hour.
+Finally, Little Beer Quarter on Edward Street will keep you warm and cosy with its leather seating and fireplace.

 Irish pubs in Wellington